awsdocs/aws-secrets-manager-docs/doc_source/manage_retrieve-secret.md

 **Minimum permissions**
 To retrieve a secret in the console you must have these permissions:
-`secretsmanager:ListSecrets` – to navigate to the secret you want to retrieve `secretsmanager:GetSecretValue` — to retrieve the non\-encrypted parts of the secret `secretsmanager:GetSecretValue` – to retrieve the encrypted part of the secret `kms:Decrypt` – Only required if you used a custom KMS CMK to encrypt your secret
+`secretsmanager:ListSecrets` – to navigate to the secret you want to retrieve `secretsmanager:DescribeSecret` — to retrieve the non\-encrypted parts of the secret `secretsmanager:GetSecretValue` – to retrieve the encrypted part of the secret `kms:Decrypt` – Only required if you used a custom KMS CMK to encrypt your secret